dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-client.md

     # invoke a 'POST' method (HTTP only)
     resp = d.invoke_method('service-to-invoke', 'method-to-invoke', data='{"id":"100", "FirstName":"Value", "LastName":"Value"}', http_verb='post')
 ```

+The base endpoint for HTTP api calls is specified in the `DAPR_HTTP_ENDPOINT` environment variable.
+If this variable is not set, the endpoint value is derived from the `DAPR_RUNTIME_HOST` and `DAPR_HTTP_PORT` variables, whose default values are `127.0.0.1` and `3500` accordingly.

+The base endpoint for gRPC calls is the one used for the client initialisation ([explained above](#initialising-the-client)).

 - For a full guide on service invocation visit [How-To: Invoke a service]({{< ref howto-invoke-discover-services.md >}}).
 - Visit [Python SDK examples](https://github.com/dapr/python-sdk/tree/master/examples/invoke-simple) for code samples and instructions to try out service invocation.